 Whenever there was a hair conversation in grade school, I never failed to hear a girl say "my scalp is like a sponge, so I have to grease it everyday."
-At the same time she would eyeball my hair and (not so) suddenly hint that I should invest in some Dax to do something about the flakes on my shirt.
-Little did they know I have a life-long condition called seborrheic dermatitis.
+Following that statement she would eyeball my hair and (not so) subtley hint that I should invest in some Dax to do something about the flakes on my shirt.
+Little did they know I have a condition called seborrheic dermatitis.
 Did it ever make me self-conscious?
 Only when people would beg to pull flakes out of my hair.
 Awkward much?

 What is Seborrheic Dermatitis?

-Seborrheic dermatitis is a chronic skin condition in which your sebaceous glands overcompensate in oil production.
-It has been attributed to environment, general health factors, genetics and irritation from a yeast called malassezia.
+Seborrheic dermatitis is a chronic skin condition where your sebaceous glands overcompensate in oil production.
+It has been attributed to environment, general health factors, genetics, and irritation from a yeast called malassezia.
 In case you are wondering, yes malassezia is a categorized under the genus of fungi.
 Is it due to lack of hygiene?
 Not at all.
-The condition has been passed on genetically in my family and in the same way, it affects many men and women with various hair textures and lengths.
+The condition has been passed on genetically in my family.

 The biggest setback in attempting to stabilize my condition was going on an oil frenzy.
 Although a flaky scalp is commonly associated with dandruff, if you are faithfully oiling your scalp and still experience intense flaking and itching, you may have seborrheic dermatitis.
 Applying scalp oils with the intentions of leaving them on will only agitate the inflammation.